 “Besides being determined, I don’t give up easily,” one student told the Scholarship Selection committee.
 It was a statement the committee agreed could apply to every one of CCH’s scholarship students.

 At Chicago’s Lane Tech High School, Iaitzy Cervantes participated in marching band, Costa Rican Club, and has worked part-time for two years.
 The honors student was a four-year member and vice president of Lane Tech’s Junior ROTC, where she participated in archery and the drill team.

-Iaitzy plans to study pre-medicine or nursing at DePaul.
+Iaitzy plans to study pre-medicine or nursing at UIC.
 She said the most important person in her life is “my mom, my role model.”